jkibe/kitchen145/_posts/2020-09-13-where-weve-been.md

 {:.image-caption}
 *A glimpse into my current tiny kitchen, taken the day I moved in.*

 By the time I had the money put together last fall, I also realized that $20,000 wasn't going to be enough for my tiny kitchen and big ambitions.
-At the moment, I'm budgeting closer to $30,000, and I wouldn't be surprised if I spend more than $40,000.
+At the moment, I'm budgeting closer to $30,000, and I wouldn't be surprised if I spend more like $40,000.

 ![Sketch](images/sketch.png)